tc39/proposal-signals/README.md

 - `callback`: The callback to execute the effect
 - `notify`: The callback called when a dependency changes
+- `cleanup`: The callback used at disposal

 #### Constructor

 1. `callback` is set to a function wrapping its first parameter:
-   1. If this signal's `state` is `~disposed~` return undefined.
+   1. If this signal's `state` is `~disposed~`, throw an exception.
-   1. Call the function
+   1. Call the function and return its return value.
-   1. Return undefined.
 1. `equals` can remain its default `Object.is`--there is no caching for effects, but they also don't notify anyone downstream since sinks is always empty, so it doesn't matter.
 1. `state` is set to `~dirty~`.
 1. `value is set to undefined.
 1. `notify` is set to the callback in the options.
+1. `cleanup` is set to the callback in the options.

 #### [Symbol.dispose]

+1. Call `cleanup` with `this` as the receiver, if `cleanup` exists.
 1. Set `state` to `~disposed~`.
 1. Remove the effect Signal from the graph by deleting it from all of its sources' sinks list, as well as setting its own sources list to the empty set.